lmanul/whylinuxisbetter/_posts/2017-01-01-global_update.md

 ---
 lang: en
-title: Update all your software with a single click.
+title: "Update all your software with a single click."
 ---

 Windows has a pretty convenient tool called "Windows update", which